 MIT provides a range of services and resources to help travelers plan and prepare for their trip, and stay healthy while they are abroad.

-Visit MIT Medical’s Travel Health Services clinic to ensure a safe and healthy trip.
+Visit MIT Medical’s Travel Health Clinic to ensure a safe and healthy trip.
 The Clinic’s travel health professionals provide advice, immunizations, and a range of specialized medications.
 Services are available to all graduate and undergraduate students as well as faculty and staff who use MIT Medical for their primary care.

-Visit the Travel Clinic’s website to:
+Visit the Travel Health Clinic’s website to:

 - Make an appointment before you travel